cirosantilli/latex-cheat/README.md

 It contains:

-- 4Gb of precompiled binaries for many different architectures under `/bin`, including precompiled `tex` and `pdflatex`.
+- 4 GiB of precompiled binaries for many different architectures under `/bin`, including precompiled `tex` and `pdflatex`.
 - the source code for many other utils that must be compiled such as `zip` and `wget`.

 ##MacTeX

-Most common Mac TeX distribution.
+Most popular Mac TeX distribution.
 TeX Live based, with Mac only additions.

 ##MiKTeX

-Most common Windows distribution.
+Most popular Windows distribution.

 ##proTeXt